samuelbeek/swift-cheat-sheet/readme.md

 * Editing the text of a UIButton
 * Setting the value of a textField a variety of ways
 * Removing the keyboard from the view
-* Focusing on a textFiel and bringing up the keyboard
+* Focusing on a textField and bringing up the keyboard
 * Hiding the status bar at the top of the view (the one with the battery and clock)
 * Getting the last value of a model from CoreData
 * Better storage of objects in CoreData